-ASU bioengineer makes key contribution to cancer treatment researchDecember 17th, 2012 in Cancer /
+ASU bioengineer makes key contribution to cancer treatment researchDecember 17, 2012 in Medicine & Health / Cancer

 Michael Caplan shares authorship of a paper on cancer treatment research published this week in the prestigious Proceedings of the National Academy of Sciences journal.

 Caplan is an associate professor in the School of Biological and Health Systems Engineering, one of Arizona State University's Ira A. Fulton Schools of Engineering.

 The paper focuses on results of research led by Robert Gillies at the H. Lee Moffitt Cancer Center and Research Institute.
 Caplan has been collaborating on the project since 2005.

 The research team explored potential methods of making therapeutic biomaterials stick only to cancerous tumors in the body – without threatening to damage healthy body tissue – by combining two short amino acid chains, each of which stick to different molecules on the surface of cancer cells.

 Researchers looked at whether these therapeutics could accumulate preferentially in the tumor if the targets for the two components were present, and compared that to the accumulation when only one of the targets was present.

 The paper detailing their findings is titled "Heterobivalent ligands target cell-surface receptor combinations in vivo."

 Caplan explains: "We take two peptides – think short proteins –and link them together with a short linker, a polyethylene glycol linker.
 The paper is about a targeting molecule that has only two peptides that are different, called heterobivalent ligands."